Paragould FUMC

 I feel this is an important opportunity which I support.
 I encourage you to prayerfully consider your part.
 This is a blessed opportunity for us to work together.

-From Tracy Brengard, Chair of Trustees & Co-Chair Next 100 Years Campaign:
+From Tracy Brengard, Former Chair of Trustees & Co-Chair Next 100 Years Campaign:

 As a young girl, I remember sitting in our sanctuary.
 To me, it seemed like the most beautiful room in our little town.
 I would stare at the stained glass windows, most times the sun shining through them casting light.
 Have you ever studied the intricate woodwork?
 If those walls could talk!
 I was married in that room.
 Even though we didn’t live in Paragould at the time, I made the effort to have my children baptized in that room so my family could be present.
 I said goodbye to my dad there, along with many other dear friends and church family.
 There are so many memories of services, celebrations and beautiful music.